-You should presume that your life will be prosperous.
+Presume that your life will be prosperous.

 Gaining and maintaining this peak life experience is an act of self-preservation.

-And self-preservation requires you to stay vigilant and protect your mental, physical and emotional being by nurturing, monitoring, re-evaluating, and reaching for your lifeline without fear or shame.
+Self-preservation requires you to stay vigilant and protect your mental, physical and emotional being by nurturing, monitoring, re-evaluating, and reaching for your lifeline without fear or shame.